StackExchange/dnscontrol/documentation/adding-new-rtypes-rdata.md

   * Problem: RC-Style spreads implementation all over the code base.
   * Rdata-style: Code is isolated to a specific directory with many exceptions.
     The list of exceptions should shrink over time.
+  * Example: RC-style downcases and normalizes fields in normalize.ValidateAndNormalizeConfig().
+Rdata-style pushes that to the rtype's implementation.
+* **Goal: Shift responsibility to the rtype code where possible.**
+  * Problem: RC-Style generates comparison, target, and "display" strings dynamically, requiring other systems to cache this data for speed.
+It makes more sense to pre-compute these strings because they are always needed.
+There is no situation where they aren't computed.
+Therefore, lazy creation and caching is the wrong model.
+  * Rdata-style: The rtype's implementation provides interface functions that do these things.
+They are called exactly once and the results are stored.
+Care is taken to reduce memory allocations.

 ## Conceptual design